 In 1962 Frederick Douglass’s house on Cedar Hill was designated a park within the Department of the Interior (3).
 There were additional buildings on the estate when Douglass was alive, but they are no longer there.
 Today, in addition to Douglass’s home, a visitor’s center is on the property and the Growley (Frederick Douglass private den).

-Visiting this site was a special treat for me because after learning about Frederick Douglass’s life, I admired him and his quest to not only free himself from slavery but to also work as an abolitionist to free all those who were enslaved.
+Visiting this site was a special treat for me because after learning about Frederick Douglass’s life, I admired him and his quest to free himself from slavery and work as an abolitionist to free all those who were enslaved.
 He went from being the property of another human being to working on behalf of the federal government as an ambassador.
 That within itself is a heck of a life’s journey.

-You are free to walk about the grounds of the site however, to tour the inside of the home, you have to make a reservation for tickets.
+You are free to walk about the site’s grounds; however, you have to make a reservation for tickets to tour the home’s inside.
 These reservations can be made via the National Park Service website or in person.
-Just note, I would highly recommend that you reserve your tickets well in advance because depending on the day you go, there may not be enough spaces available for same day tickets.
+Just a note, I would highly recommend that you reserve your tickets well in advance because depending on the day you want to go, there may not be enough spaces available for same-day tickets.

-Walking the grounds of Frederick Douglass’s home is extremely relaxing and I definitely understand why he did it as much as he could when he was home on Cedar Hill.
-Getting to the home from the visitor’s center, you have to climb over 100 brick laid steps (see photo above) to the top.
-Please note that walking the steps is not the only way to get to the home, there is a wheelchair accessible route.
-The park ranger meets you on the front porch of the home and from there you begin tour.
-There are so many fascinating things within the home and it’s really interesting to hear the stories that were told about his life both prior to living on Cedar Hill and during.
+Walking the grounds of Frederick Douglass’s home is extremely relaxing, and I definitely understand why he did it as much as he could when he was home on Cedar Hill.
+Getting to the house from the visitor’s center, you have to climb over 100 brick laid steps (see photo above) to the top.
+Please note that walking the steps is not the only way to get to the home; there is a wheelchair accessible route.
+The park ranger meets you on the front porch of the home, and from there, you begin the tour.
+There are so many fascinating things within the home, and it’s exciting to hear the stories that were told about his life both before living on Cedar Hill and during.

 1411 W Street SE